doctorfree/nvim-lazyman/markdown/lazyman.1.md

 **-m**
 : indicates install and initialize the Allaman Neovim configuration

+**-v**
+: indicates install and initialize the LunarVim Neovim configuration

 **-I**
 : indicates install language servers and tools for coding diagnostics